-3.4 Middleboxes and Middlebox-aware Policy Enforcement
+Middlebox-aware Policy Enforcement

-In [12], Qazi et al. introduced an SDN-based policy enforcement layer for steering traffic in a middlebox-aware way.
+In [11], Qazi et al. introduced an SDN-based policy enforcement layer for steering traffic in a middlebox-aware way.
 Using flow correlation techniques to derive knowledge about middlebox modifications, the goal was to deal with dynamic packet modifications and provide a unified switch and middlebox resource management scheme.
 A key element of this approach is that it does not place any implementation constraints on middleboxes.

-Following the same principles, Tracebox [59] inspected packets crossing the network to locate middleboxes and identify middlebox interference.
-FlowTags [60] tackled the policy enforcement problem by infusing a tagging module into middleboxes.
+FlowTags [132] tackled the policy enforcement problem by infusing a tagging module into middleboxes.
 This approach requires a standardized API to expose the processing logic of middleboxes and to assign appropriate tags.
+Following the same principles, Tracebox [133] inspected packets crossing the network to locate middleboxes and identify middlebox interference.